Curriculum Overview: An Expectant Easter

 This curriculum was designed as a sweet invitation to family-style learning that creates warm memories of togetherness while reading living books, making hands-on connections, and writing scripture on their hearts.
 Here is a glimpse of what An Expectant Easter looked like in our home for Week One of the study.

-All throughout the week, the kids memorized John 3:16-17 through recitation and copywork.
+Each day, the kids memorized John 3:16-17 through recitation and copywork.

 They enjoyed the poem “To The First Born” by Louisa May Alcott.
 One of the days they studied Alcott’s life and another day they illustrated a picture of what the poem spoke to them.
 Here’s why we love to include poetry in our homeschool!

-For art study, each day we observed and discussed Leonardo Da Vinci’s peice, “The Last Supper.”
+For art study, each day we observed and discussed Leonardo Da Vinci’s piece, “The Last Supper.”
 One of the days we did a deeper study into the artist’s life and another day the children replicated the piece.

 We also studied four portions of scripture this week, and the children responded to the reading through narrations and drawings.
 Each day, the children hunted for a clue to the day’s scripture using the Bible Story Easter Egg Hunt.
 We began with Jesus’ journey into Jerusalem.
 Then we learned about Judas’ plan to betray Jesus and when Jesus washed the disciples’ feet.
 We ended the week with the Last Supper.